Robert Ginty: Personal life

 Ginty resided, variously, in Los Angeles, Dublin, Toronto, and Vancouver.
 He was married to actress and former co-star Francine Tacker; they had a son, actor James Francis Ginty.

 Ginty had also been married to actress Lorna Patterson.
 Both Tacker and Patterson would work together in the short-lived situation comedy Goodtime Girls.

-He was married to his third wife Michelle Craske at the time of his death (due to cancer), in Los Angeles, California.
+Ginty married Michelle Craske in 2003, they remained together until Ginty's death in 2009.

 He began working with Narconon, a Scientology organization which provides drug rehabilitation, drug education and drug prevention programs, in 1979.